How Loud Can Paper Speakers Get?

 - Place your phone a fixed distance from your paper speaker.
 It is important to keep this distance constant throughout the experiment, because sounds will get quieter as you get farther away from the source (meaning the decibel level will decrease).
 Moving the phone will affect your measurements.

-- Open the Science Journal app and open the sound intensity measurement in Meter Mode.
-You can learn how to use the Science Journal app here and learn about the sound intensity measurements here.
+- Open the Science Journal app and select the sound sensor.
+To learn how to use the Science Journal app and how to use the sound sensor, you can review the relevant tutorials on this Science Journal tutorial page.

 - Sit perfectly still and take a sound intensity reading with the app.
 This reading will measure the level of "background noise" in the room.